Senegal Country Commercial Guide

 Overview

-Agriculture is an important barometer of the economy, accounting for about 16 percent of GDP and providing 30 percent of total employment in 2020.
+Agriculture is an important barometer of the economy, accounting for about 16 percent of GDP in 2023.
+Agriculture provided roughly 22 percent of total employment in 2023, marking a decline from roughly 30 percent in 2020.
 Despite agriculture’s importance, Senegal lies within the drought-prone Sahel region, with irregular rainfall and generally poor soils.
-As a result, Senegal relies on imports to meet approximately 70 percent of its food needs.
+As a result, Senegal relies on imports to meet approximately 70 percent of its food needs as of 2023.
 Top agricultural imports in Senegal are rice, wheat, corn, onions, palm oil, dairy products, fresh vegetables, sugar, potatoes, and food preparations and ingredients for food processing.

 • Senegal has growing demand for tractors, farming equipment, expanded irrigation systems, postharvest handling systems, storage, and silo facilities.